 Undergraduate Grade Exclusion Policy

 The university implemented the Grade Exclusion Policy in Fall Semester 2013.
-Under this policy, students may improve the undergraduate LSU and cumulative GPAs by repeating a maximum of three courses (up to 12 credit hours) in which a grade of “D” or “F” was received and requesting that the repeat grade be the only one that is used in the calculation.
+Under this policy, students may improve the undergraduate LSU and cumulative GPAs by repeating a maximum of three courses (up to 12 credit hours) in which a grade of “D” or “F” was received.
 Students can exceed the total hours (more than 12 hours) in completing the third course, but students cannot take a third course if they have already excluded 12 hours.

 The following rules apply to this policy:

-- students must file a written petition to invoke the policy with the dean of the college in which the student is enrolled by the last day to add courses in the semester or term in which the subsequent attempt is made;
+- students must file a written petition to invoke the policy with the dean's office of the college in which the student is enrolled by the last day to add courses in the semester or term in which the subsequent attempt is made;

 - petitions filed by student athletes must be approved by the both the dean of the college in which the student is enrolled and the Academic Center for Student Athletes;

 - once a petition to exclude a grade has been accepted by the dean of the college in which the student is enrolled, it may not be changed;